 Ireland is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958, therefore its domestic courts ought to recognize and enforce awards rendered through international arbitration proceedings.

-The primary legislation governing the law of corporate insolvency is contained in the Companies Acts, 1963 to 2006, and in the case of receivership, the Conveyancing and Law of Property Act 1881.
-Insolvency proceedings in Ireland take place before the High Court.
+The main legislation governing the law of corporate insolvency is contained in the Companies Acts 2014 (as amended), which consolidates previous laws and has been further updated by the Companies (Corporate Governance, Enforcement and Regulatory Provisions) Act 2024.
+In the case of receivership, the Conveyancing and Law of Property Act 1881 applies.
+Insolvency proceedings in Ireland are generally handled by the High Court.

 Schemes of Arrangement are also considered under the Companies Act (Section 201), however it is necessary to obtain approval from a majority representing 75% in value of each class of creditor.
+The court may now confirm a scheme even if not all classes approve, provided the best interests of creditors are protected.
 This threshold is therefore constraining and the schemes are rarely used.

 During the liquidation phase, the liquidator may submit schemes of Arrangement in order to avoid liquidating a viable business.
 The various classes of creditors and shareholders must approve the proposals which must be confirmed by the court in order to become effective.